Adrenal Cancer: Treatment Choices

 Learning about your treatment options

 Your doctor is the best person to answer your questions.
-He or she can tell you what your treatment choices are and how successful they’re expected to be.
+They can tell you what your treatment choices are and how well they’re expected to work.
 Your doctor can also tell you what the risks and side effects are.
-Your doctor may advise a specific treatment.
-Or he or she may suggest more than 1 treatment, and ask you to decide which you’d like to use.
+Your doctor may advise a certain treatment.
+Or more than 1 treatment may be suggested, and you decide which one to use.
 It can be hard to make this decision.
-It is important to take the time you need to make the best decision.
+It's important to take the time you need to make the best decision.

 Types of treatment